NYCDOB/Facades/index.md

 ### HOW WILL DOB IMPROVE FAÇADE SAFETY MONITORING?

 #### GEOGRAPHIC INFORMATION SYSTEMS
 DOB is currently using GIS tools that allow users to create interactive queries and analyze spatial information from maps.
 Using GIS, DOB inspection staff can aggregate various datasets, historic maps, and field reports.
 The results can be used to develop risk profiles for specific buildings and identify mitigation strategies.
-DOB will also be able to publish web-based GIS maps which can be viewed by other agencies and the general public.

 <br/><img align="left" src="https://raw.githubusercontent.com/NYCDOB/Facades/gh-pages/images/Facades_Tool.png">